 When it comes to history, people are often less interested in the event and are more concerned about the items a historical person used or that were involved in the event.

 The same is true of the limousine JFK was riding in at the time of his assassination.
-When the topic comes up, one of the first questions people ask is what happened to the car JFK was shot in.
+When the topic comes up, one of the first questions people ask is what happened to JFK’s famed Lincoln Continental.

 During the assassination

 The day started as a celebration.
 Everyone cheered as JFK and his beautiful wife waved from the backseat of the 4-door, blue, Lincoln Continental they’d selected for the Texas parade.

 The cheers turned to screams as the president was struck by a bullet.
 The car was a fixture in the background while emergency crews fought in vain to save the president’s life.

 The now-famous car, which was called, X-100 was transported from Texas to the White House, where it was declared a piece of evidence in the murder.